MigMike/ElectronicProjects/Project 007.md

 𝑉

 ### Multisim simulation:
-The image shows the output signal on the oscilloscope after the voltage is rectified ;
+The diagram shows the output signal on the oscilloscope after the voltage is rectified ;

 ![alt text](<images/images S2/Multisim OSC. rectifier Dis..png>)